 Tactran have been successful in securing funding from Transport Scotland’s ‘MaaS Investment Fund’ (MIF) to deliver Mobility as a Service (MaaS) across the Tactran region.
 The Tactran region covers the Stirling, Perth and Kinross, Dundee and Angus local authority areas.
 Match funding for the project is also being provided by Tactran, Perth and Kinross Council and Smarter Choices, Smarter Places.

 Covid has brought delays to the launch of the project and it is now due to launch in August 2021.

 What is MaaS?

 Mobility as a Service (MaaS) is all about combining all transport modes available in an area into one easy to use app or other service.
-This is to allow users to plan, book and pay for multi-modal journeys from one touchpoint.
+This is to allow users to plan and book multi-modal journeys from one touchpoint.
 MaaS goes beyond integrated ticketing of just public transport services by including taxis, bike hire, car clubs, walking, cycling and more.

 - Develop a Tactran region wide ‘MaaS platform’ which brings together real time journey planning data, booking/ticketing and the payment systems of public, active and shared mode transport operators where possible.

 - Co-tailor (the look and function) and pilot three apps powered by the MaaS infrastructure platform with three ‘service lead’ organisations: NHS Tayside, Loch Lomond and the Trossachs National Park and Dundee and Angus College.